 Avoid the temptation of calling it quits early and settling for one of these smaller waterfalls or swimming holes.
 Spring Creek Falls (Black Rock Falls) is easily worth the reward and a sight to behold!
 Don't worry too, you will know you've arrived when you see the huge cascade in the rugged amphitheater pictured below.

-Here’s a useful GPX file which shows the route I took on the way to Spring Creek Falls in Mowbray National Park.
+Here's a useful GPX file that shows the route I took on the way to Spring Creek Falls in Mowbray National Park.